 Privacy considerations discussed in Section 16 of [RFC8520] to not reveal the MUD URL to an attacker need to be taken into consideration.
-The MUD URL can be stored in Trusted Execution

-Environment (TEE) for secure operation, enhanced data security, and prevent exposure to unauthorized software.
+The MUD URL can be stored in Trusted Execution Environment (TEE) for secure operation, enhanced data security, and prevent exposure to unauthorized software.

-The middlebox acting as a (D)TLS proxy must immediately delete the decrypted data upon completing any necessary inspection functions.
-TLS proxy potentially has access to a user's PII (Personally identifiable information) and PHI (Protected Health Information).
-The TLS proxy must not store, process or modify PII data.
-For example, IT administrator can configure the middlebox to bypass payload inspection for a connection destined to a specific service due to privacy compliance requirements.
-In addition, mechanisms based on object security can be used by IoT devices to enable end-toend security and the middlebox will not have any access to the packet data.
+Full handshake inspection (Section 4.1) requires a TLS proxy device which needs to decrypt traffic between the IoT device and its server(s).
+There is a tradeoff between privacy of the data carried inside TLS (especially e.g., personally identifiable information and protected health information) and efficacy of endpoint security.
+It is strongly RECOMMENDED to avoid a TLS proxy whenever possible.
+For example, an enterprise firewall administrator can configure the middlebox to bypass TLS proxy functionality or payload inspection for connections destined to specific well-known services.
+Alternatively, a IoT device could be configured to reject all sessions that involve proxy servers to specific well-known services.
+In addition, mechanisms based on object security can be used by IoT devices to enable end-to-end security and the middlebox will not have any access to the packet data.
 For example, Object Security for Constrained RESTful Environments (OSCORE) [RFC8613] is a proposal that protects CoAP messages by wrapping them in the COSE format [RFC8152].